nbicocchi/learn-java-core/assets/slides/E2 - Java Basics.md

 ![](images/basics-implicit-casting.png)

 ### Explicit casting
-- The considered **implicit casting** does not work when the target type is narrower than the source type.
+- **Implicit casting does not work when the target type is narrower than the source type**.
 - Programmers can apply **explicit casting** to a source type to get the type they want.
-It may lose information and precision.
+- Explicit casting might cause information loss.

 ```
 double d = 2.00003;